akhmaos/trading-example/README.md

 ## Overview

-The Trading Microservices application is built with Nest.js and provides two main functionalities:
+The Trading application is built with Nest.js and provides two main functionalities:

 1. Retrieve the current gas price on the Ethereum network.
 2. Estimate the output amount for a given input amount when trading tokens on UniswapV2.